Typefounding/underlineStrikethrough/README.md

 Read [here](https://learn.microsoft.com/en-us/typography/opentype/spec/os2) for more guidance on setting these values.

-### Other Buttons
+### Set Values
-- **Copy to All:** This will take all entered values currently on display and copy those values to all of the fonts listed on the left panel. *Note: this will not write the values into the font yet.
-This is just a quick operation for your convenience.*
-- **Set Values:** This will take all values entered in the extension and actually write them into all corresponding open UFOs.
+This will take all values entered in the extension and actually write them into all corresponding open UFOs.
 *Note: this will not write the values into the font yet.
 This is just a quick operation for your convenience.*